AaronKimutai/AI-in-the-real-world-assignment/responsible-ai-blog.md

 ### **One improvement idea**
 Instead of relying only on eye tracking, combine multiple signals (like keyboard activity or exam logs).
 And most importantly, keep a **human in the loop** — so a teacher makes the final call, not just an algorithm.

----

-## 📝 **Wrap-up**

-Being an AI detective means asking: *Is the system fair?
-Is it transparent?
-Is someone accountable?*
-If the answer is “no,” then it’s time to fix the evidence trail.

-AI can be powerful — but only if we keep it honest.
-After all, no one wants a robot Sherlock Holmes who arrests the wrong suspect. 🕵️‍♀️